 Related: Best Hiking Leggings

 If you need something a little warmer, we’d go for the Artilect Supermoon Bio fleece, or the Salomon Chroma if you need something on the bulkier side.
-For all-out technical performance, on the other hand, the Patagonia R1 Fleece Hoody performed well on some fast hiking tests and quick bouldering sessions across the UK.
+For all-out technical performance, on the other hand, the Patagonia R1 Fleece Hoody performed well on some fast hiking tests across the UK.

-Note: We will be continuing our tests throughout the seasons so keep an eye out for updates and changes, including fleeces that have stood up to the almighty test of time.
+Editor’s note: We will be continuing our tests throughout the seasons so keep an eye out for updates and changes, including fleeces that have stood up to the almighty test of time.
+This article was last updated in June 2026 to make sure all of our favourite items are still available at our selected retailers.
+Helly Hansen’s Odin Breeze fleece also made it into the list after performing well in our tests.

 Best Overall Women’s Fleece for Hiking: This gets our pick for best in test due to its comfort, versatility and warmth.